harvard-huit/hapi-generate-taskqueue/README.md

 genWorkflowTaskQueue
 ====================

-This package installs scripts that can be run from the command line.
-Script generates a setup and code structure that can be automatically install within cybercom.
-The template for generating queues for celery produces a folder with python package.
+This package installs scripts that can run from the command line.
+The script generates a setup and code structure that can automatically be installed within Cybercom.
+The template for making queues for celery produces a folder with a python package.
 Please see below on installation and operation.

 ## Install